 The editors at Solutions Review have done much of the work for you, curating this directory of the best Apache Spark books on Amazon.
 Titles have been selected based on the total number and quality of reader user reviews and ability to add business value.
-Each of the books listed in the first section of this compilation have met a minimum criteria of 5 reviews and a 4-star-or-better ranking.
+Each of the books listed in this compilation have met a minimum criteria of 5 reviews and a 4-star-or-better ranking.

 Below you will find a library of titles from recognized industry analysts, experienced practitioners, and subject matter experts spanning the depths of real-time data streaming all the way to development and design.
 This compilation includes publications for practitioners of all skill levels.

 “Learn how to use, deploy, and maintain Apache Spark with this comprehensive guide, written by the creators of the open-source cluster-computing framework.
 With an emphasis on improvements and new features in Spark 2.0, authors Bill Chambers and Matei Zaharia break down Spark topics into distinct sections, each with unique goals.
 You’ll explore the basic operations and common functions of Spark’s structured APIs, as well as Structured Streaming, a new high-level API for building end-to-end streaming applications.
 Developers and system administrators will learn the fundamentals of monitoring, tuning, and debugging Spark, and explore machine learning techniques and scenarios for employing MLlib, Spark’s scalable machine-learning library.”